 More published research

-- Clinical Characteristics of 138 Hospitalized Patients With 2019 Novel Coronavirus–Infected Pneumonia in Wuhan, China, JAMA Network (Feb 7, 2020)
+- Clinical Characteristics of 138 Hospitalized Patients With 2019 Novel Coronavirus–Infected Pneumonia in Wuhan, China, JAMA (Feb 7, 2020)

 - Emerging Coronavirus 2019-nCoV Pneumonia, Radiology (Feb 6, 2020)

 - Diagnosis and treatment recommendations for pediatric respiratory infection caused by the 2019 novel coronavirus, World Journal of Pediatrics (Feb 5, 2020)

 - Imaging changes in patients with 2019-nCov, European Radiology (Feb 5, 2020)

 - Novel coronavirus infection during the 2019-2020 epidemic: preparing intensive care units-the experience in Sichuan Province, China, Intensive Care Medicine (Feb 5, 2020)